Welcome to my Concept 2 RowErg review.

 Whether you row barefoot or with shoes, the footrests appear to be comfortable for either preference.

-The Model D Rowing Machine has a large footprint when in use, but the size is basically cut in half when it’s taken apart for storage.
+The RowErg Rowing Machine folds for easy storage.
+So while it has a large footprint when in use, the size is basically cut in half when folded.

 To save floor space, all you have to do is separate the monorail and the flywheel portion of the rower.
 Then rest the flywheel portion of the rower on its “head” and make the monorail section “stand up”.